 Although PayJunction is Level 1 PCI compliant (highest level of compliance), it is still very important for each business to also be PCI compliant.
 Utilizing PayJunction's service covers some PCI requirements, however, it does not make a business PCI compliant.

 PCI compliance should be obtained by all businesses to protect their customers and themselves from security threats.
-Although PayJunction highly recommends that every business be PCI compliant, we do not actively verify whether or not all businesses are PCI compliant.
-Therefore, unlike other merchant services, PayJunction does not impose any fees for SAQ's and does not believe that PCI compliance should be treated as a profit center.
+However, PayJunction does not impose any fees for SAQ's and does not believe that PCI compliance should be treated as a profit center.

 In order to be recognized as a PCI compliant business, merchants are responsible for following all PCI rules and guidelines.
 In order to confirm compliance, merchants must complete the Self-Assessment Questionnaire (aka SAQ).
 The Self-Assesment Questionnaire is a tool that allows each business to self-validate their processes with regard to cardholder data.

-Self Assessment Questionnaires are available for download, for free, on the PCI Security Standards Council's website (www.pcisecuritystandards.org).
-The PCI Security Standards Council recommends that businesses complete the SAQ each year.
+PayJunction's PCI compliance program is available for all PayJunction merchants.
+The PCI Security Standards Council requires that businesses complete the SAQ each year.

 The SAQ involves answering multiple questions that verify whether the business is following correct procedure on a number of topics, for example: